Case Study 16: 3D Hardware Alignment Workflows

 I closed the placement panel but the 2D plot did not change.

 Closing the placement panel only hides the handler.
-Press Done -> 2D or close the 3D view when you want the 2D layout refreshed from the edited row pose.
+Use top-level Done 2D or close the 3D view when you want the 2D layout refreshed from the edited row pose, STEP promotion, or direct face assignment.

 Fit Axis and X/Y/Z rotation look similar.